AlexBeesley/ExRate/README.md

 POST /api/GetExRateForecast?ites.net/api/GetExRateForecast?baseCurrency=USD&targetCurrency=GBP&modelType=LSTM
 ```

-This request will return a JSON response containing a process token, such as:
+This request will return a JSON response containing a process token, in this format:

 ```json
 {